Parallel Computing

 Array Jobs#

 The method for solving this embarassingly parallel computing problem is very similar to what we have set up in the last section.
-We will use a SLURM batch script to submit an array of jobs to be executed in parallel by adding the sbatch directive #SBATCH --array=.
+We will use a Slurm batch script to submit an array of jobs to be executed in parallel by adding the sbatch directive #SBATCH --array=.
 In our case, #SBATCH --array=0-4 which will execute 5 jobs, one for each test_set.
 Let's take a look at the script before we test it out.

 Use cat to view the script.